 In the RF reception game plus 6dB is double, and minus 6dB (i.e. attenuation) is half.
 Although doubling the signal might sound like a lot, in most instances this amplification level (as opposed to gain at the aerial) would not make that much difference to the picture, unless, by pure fluke, it is the critical amount needed to attain the minimum necessary signal level, for digital this is 45 dBμV.
 With analogue signals (e.g. from an RF modulator) most tuners would not improve from a poor picture to a perfect one with just a 6dB increase in signal, but digital signals can sometimes be more critical.
 A small improvement can sometimes make all the difference, see adjacent graph illustrating the effect of the "Digital Cliff Edge".

 Too much signal can be just as bad as too little.
 A television tuner circuit has an inbuilt "AGC" (Automatic Gain Control) which will generally enable the receiver to operate satisfactorily with digital signals between 45 to 60 dBμV (equivalent for analogue signals is around one millivolt up to about ten millivolts = 60 to 80 dBμV).
 If the signal is below this range there is a risk of digital drop outs or, on analogue, a grainy picture.
 Excessive signal also gives digital drop outs (or patterning on an analogue picture) via cross-modulation interference in the tuner.
 Cross modulation is (in simple terms) the tuner being over driven.
 If one lives in a particularly strong signal area, even an unamplified signal may still be too great for the tuner to cope with.
-In these circumstances it is necessary to use an attenuator (sold here) to reduce the input level and a variable attenuator is obviously the most useful.
-That said, it should be noted that a 6db & a 12dB fixed value attenuator (CoAx or F conn) then gives the option of 6db or 12dB or 18dB total attenuation and is therefore an alternative to a variable attenuator.
-Furthermore the latter approach tells you how much attenuation you`ve actually used !
+In these circumstances it is necessary to use an attenuator (sold here) to reduce the input level.
+A variable attenuator or (even better ? ) a smaller and a larger fixed value attenuator are the most useful.
+In the case of the latter it should be noted that a 6db & a 12dB fixed value attenuator (CoAx or F conn) then gives the option of 6db or 12dB or 18dB total attenuation and is therefore an alternative to a variable attenuator.
+Furthermore the latter approach tells you how much attenuation you've actually used !

 Unfortunately, very unfortunately, many digital boxes or TVs will report poor / low signal when the actual fault is excessive signal !